Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "And if we can’t?"

 Garaaf didn’t answer directly.
 Instead he lapped up some water and cleared his throat.
-"If we can’t… well, we’ll probably have died in the attempt."
+"If we can’t... well, we’ll probably have died in the attempt."

-"There are… there have to be a lot of people on this station, Garaaf."
+"There are... there have to be a lot of people on this station, Garaaf."

 "Yes.
 Slaves, if they’re sapient at all.
 Plenty aren’t, any longer.
 Trauma and a total lack of education or nurturing will do that to an intelligent life form."